 I’m Wayne, a stage 4 cancer survivor and dad from the Upper Midwest.
 My head and neck cancer spread to my lungs, and I’m still in the fight.
 I’ve walked the traditional path with 70 radiation treatments, 20 rounds of chemo, a five hour radical neck dissection, and immunotherapy.
 When that wasn’t enough, I became my own patient.
 I tracked my labs and clinical data, optimized vitamin D, zinc, and magnesium, added repurposed medications, high dose IV vitamin C, and a carnivore diet.

-I’ve documented everything in a 400 page manuscript that I believe is the first of its kind.
+Wayne’s Cancer Journey Cancer Blog is a stage 4 cancer survivor story documenting my integrative cancer treatment protocols.
+I’ve documented everything in a 72,000 word memoir that I believe is the first of its kind.
 Every decision.
 Every result.
 Every lesson.
 This blog is where I share all of it: the medical details, the emotions, the fears, the small victories, and the faith that keeps me going.

 If you’re walking a similar road or caring for someone who is, I hope my journey helps you find your way too.
 You can start with Chapter 1 of my memoir, Still Here: How Faith, Food, and Family Beat Stage Four Cancer.